gavinuhma/checksum.sh/README.md

 ![checksum.sh](./checksum.sh.png?raw=true "checksum.sh Logo")

 Checksum.sh is a simple way to download, review, and verify install scripts.
 If the checksum is OK the script will be printed to stdout, which can be piped to `sh` or elsewhere.
 If the checksum doesn't match it produces an error and nothing is piped.
+[View the code on GitHub](https://github.com/gavinuhma/checksum.sh).

 For example, to install Rust:
 ```bash